 Finally, what about the greens?
 You can use blanched greens (any variant of Chinese cabbage would be good).
 Or you can opt for fresh herbs like I did — the Vietnamese classic combination of basil, mint and cilantro.

-- 3 to 4 c. of broth, preferably homemade
+- 3 to 4 cups bone broth preferably homemade

-- about 12 generous slices of pork asado (Chinese char siu or Filipino style)
+- 12 generous slices pork asado Chinese char siu or Filipino style

-- a handful of fresh mint, basil (Thai, holy or lemon) and cilantro
+- 1 small handful fresh basil (Thai, holy or lemon)

 - toasted garlic bits